vanesamarar/LING575-Crisis-Response/README.md

 The MT system evaluation output for forward translation and back translation can be located in the evaluation folder.
 The final evaluation results are in azure_evaluation_results.txt (forward translation), azure_back_evaluation_results.txt, googlecloud_evaluation_results.txt (forward translation), and googlecloud_back_evaluation_results.txt.
 The python files for both translation types are in this folder as well.

+The .env file and the required jsons belong in the top most directory to enable .gitignore to read them.